pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

-# Demonstrating JQuery functionality - building a Pagination and Content Filter
+# Demonstrating jQuery functionality - building a Pagination and Content Filter

 ### Eventually, the following will be re-written as a how-to tutorial